 Dresden is one of the best places to visit in Germany…

-or so said my then German boyfriend (now husband).
-On one of my first visits to Germany, I wasn’t convinced that we needed to drive over 500km to visit this place in northeast Germany, when I was sure there were other lovely places much closer in southwest Germany, where I was visiting him in Stuttgart.
-But off we went, my curiosity peaked that he insisted on taking me so far to a city I had never heard of.
+When I was sure there were other lovely places much closer in southwest Germany, where I was visiting him in Stuttgart.
+But off we went, my curiosity peaked that he insisted on taking me to this German city I had never heard of.

 And despite my grumbling, and now having seen a lot more of Germany, I have to agree that Dresden is one of the best places to visit in Germany because: